flowr-analysis/flowr/wiki/Dataflow Graph.md

 > First of all how can you spot that something weird is happening?
 Well, this definition has a [`reads`](#reads) and a [`defined-by`](#defined-by) edge,
 > but this of course does not apply to the general case.
 >
-> For starters, let's have a look at the environment of the call of call to `<-` in the last line:
+> For starters, let's have a look at the environment of the call to `<-` in the last line:
 >
 > | Name | Definitions |
 > |------|-------------|